|

 ten notes of each theme, fully catalogued by title, composer and so on.
 It is

-used to lookup up tunes played on the virtual piano. |
+used to lookup up tunes played on the virtual piano, and also as the basis for the thematic index of all themes. |

 Ensemble |